asjacobs92/periodicity_detection/README.md

-# periodicity_detection
+# Online Periodicity Detection in Network Traffic
-Repository to keep experiments on different methods of periodicity detection for network traffic.
+Repository to keep experiments on different methods of online periodicity detection for network traffic.